sigristarisa/Take-Root-server/README.md

 <h2 align="center">The first online garden planner<br/>combining the square-foot method and the companion method</h2>

 ### Backstory
-It’s been buzzwords in the gardening world: the square-foot garden & companion planting.
-Effective and sufficient, I gave it a go to try these methods out as a gardening newbie, without realizing how simple methods could lead to a complex planning.
+It’s been a buzzword in the gardening world: the square-foot garden & companion planting.
+Effective and sufficient, I gave it a go to try these methods out as a gardening newbie, without realizing how simple methods could lead to complex planning.
-Can't plant tomatos next to corns, but compliments carrots, which can harm potatos...?
+Can't plant tomatoes next to corns, but compliments carrots, which can harm potatoes...?
 Mint is overpowering so you can't plant multiple seedlings?
 What would happen if I plant parsley next to it?

 That is: gardeners have knowledge, lists, memos and techniques, but not the practical tool to plan their perfect garden!